-As stated above, the license application requires disclosure of any criminal history and the disposition of all cases prior to Board review.
 Acceptance into a nursing education program is the decision of the school.
 Entering and staying in the nursing education program is the prospective student's decision based upon the knowledge that he/she may, or may not, be granted a nursing license by West Virginia.
 However, every state has its own requirements, so an applicant may be licensed in another state even if West Virginia denies licensure.
-All of the above factors should be taken into consideration prior to making a decision about a nursing career.